day8/lein-git-inject/README.md

   1. when the "ahead" count is 0, and the repo is not dirty, `the computed version` will just be the latest tag (eg: `1.0.4`)
   2. when the "ahead" count is non-zero, or the repo is dirty, `the computed version` will be the tag suffixed with `-<ahead-count>-<short-ref>-SNAPSHOT`, e.g. `1.0.4-3-g975b-SNAPSHOT`

- ***Note:*** only part of the latest tag is used (`1.0.4` rather than `version/1.0.4`) which is explained in the next section.
+ ***Note:*** only part of the latest tag is used (`1.0.4` rather than `version/1.0.4`) but that's explained in the next section.

 ## The Latest Tag

 So far, we have said that `the computed version` is created using the "latest tag".
-Now, while that's often true, it is not the whole story, which is actually as follows:
+Now, while that is often true, it is not the whole story, which is acually as follows:
   1. what's used is the "latest version tag" found in the commit history  (not just the "latest tag")
   2. where a "version tag" is a tag with a specific textual structure
   3. by default, that textual structure must match the regex: `#"^version\/(\d+\.\d+\.\d+)$"`